 Angela’s publications include practitioner’s guides on the implementation of the procedural reforms in Part 4 of the Criminal Justice and Courts Act 2015 and on third party public interest interventions in UK and European courts.

 She regularly advises on the scope of judicial review, costs risk in public law proceedings and third-party interventions.
-Angela advises private clients and civil society organisations on parliamentary procedure and engagement with Government on legal issues.
-She regularly provides professional training on administrative and constitutional law.
+Angela advises private clients and civil society organisations on parliamentary procedure and engagement with Government and Parliamentarians on legal issues.
+She frequently provides professional training on administrative and constitutional law.

 Angela is the Deputy Leader of the Public Law Team at Doughty Street Chambers.